Toppled Bashir moved from residence to Khartoum's Kobar prison: relatives

 On Tuesday, TMC chief Burhan fired Sudan’s three highest-ranking public prosecutors after protesters demanded an overhaul of the judiciary as a step toward civilian government.

-The SPA has called for the TMC to be dissolved in favor of an interim civilian ruling council with military representatives.
+The SPA has called for the TMC to be dissolved in favour of an interim civilian ruling council with military representatives.

 On Monday, the African Union’s Peace and Security Council urged the TMC to hand power to a transitional civilian-led authority within 15 days or risk Sudan being suspended from the AU.